asurati/x24/README.md

 ### Features
 x24 is a work-in-progress.
 It aims to conform to the C2x standard.

-At present, it is able to scan those libc and system headers that it itself includes in its source, and the headers that are included recursively by them.
+Its preprocessor is able to scan those libc and system headers that it itself includes in its source, and the headers that are included recursively by them.

+It builds a parse tree out of the tokens, to fit the C grammar.
+It then prints the parse tree in the form of LISP-like lists.

 ### Notes
 - A non-standard macro, `#define __x86_64__ 1`, was required as one of the